wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/imaging-your-roborio.rst

 .. image:: images/imaging-your-roborio/updating-firmware.png

-roboRIO firmware must be at least v5.0 to work with the 2019 image.
+roboRIO firmware must be at least v5.0 to work with the 2019 or later image.
 If your roboRIO is at least version 5.0 (as shown in the bottom left of the imaging tool) you do not need to update.

 To update roboRIO firmware: